batiste/sprite.js/doc/source/index.rst

     Rotate the velocity vector according to the provided angle.

-.. js:function:: Sprite.pointVelocityTo(x, y)
+.. js:function:: Sprite.orientVelocity(x, y)

-    Point the velocity vector in a given direction point.
+    Point the velocity vector in the direction of the point (x, y).
 The intensity stay unchanged.

 .. js:function:: Sprite.distance(sprite)